plausible/docs/docs/guided-tour.md

 <img alt="Goal Conversions" src={useBaseUrl('img/dashboard-goal-conversions.png')} />

 Track events and goals to identify the number of unique converted visitors, the total number of conversions, the conversion rate, and the referral sites that send the traffic that converts the best.
 We have a very flexible support for goals which allows you to create your own metrics to collect and analyze data that Plausible doesn’t automatically track.
+We also have an automated way to track 404 error pages, external link clicks and file downloads.
 [Read more here](goal-conversions.md).